 Abstract:

 Child protection continues to be a pressing social problem.
-Robust and relevant research is essential in order to ensure that the scale and nature of child maltreatment is understood and preventative and protective measures are effective.
+Robust and relevant research is essential in order to ensure that the scale and nature of child maltreatment is understood [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN]and preventative and protective measures are effective.
 This paper reports selected results from a mapping review of research conducted in the UK and published between January 2010 and December 2014.
 The purpose of the review was twofold: to develop a typology of child protection research; and to use this typology to describe the features and patterns of empirical research undertaken recently in the UK in order to inform a future research agenda.
 The paper reports the maltreatment types, substantive topics and research designs used within empirical research published in academic journals.
 It identifies a number of challenges for the field including the need for conceptual clarity regarding types of abuse, greater methodological diversity and a shift of focus from response to prevention of child maltreatment.
 The importance of a national strategic agenda is also emphasised.

 Key practitioner messages: